PiyuminiWelikala/ARC-General_Automation/README.md

 ![General Architecture](image.png)

+#### Overview of Architecture

+As depicted in the General Architecture Diagram, the system follows a streamlined pipeline:

+1. Raw Excel Inputs (from ETL1)
+The process begins with raw Excel files generated from lab instruments such as HPLC and GCMS.
+These files contain compound-level data for Alpha-Beta-Acid, Cannabis, and Terpenes.
+These files were processed and transformed to get reliable data through ETL1 process which becomes the input of our application.

+2. ETL2 – Data Transformation
+ETL2 transforms the raw data through cleaning, normalization, and restructuring.
+Each data type is handled by a dedicated script, and all transformation logic is centralized in a shared function library to ensure consistency.

+3. Structured Output Files
+The transformed data is saved as structured Excel files with standardized formats.
+These outputs serve as intermediaries between data preprocessing and database insertion.

+4. ETL3 – Database Insertion & Update
+ETL3 reads the structured outputs and enriches them with additional metadata from supporting Excel files.
+It then inserts or updates records across various dimension tables including samples, chemical components, instruments, procedures, batches, and SOPs.

+5. PostgreSQL Database Storage
+The final, validated data is stored in a PostgreSQL database.
+This centralized storage enables future data analysis, reporting, and traceability across the organization.

-All work presented here was conducted as part of an applied research initiative at the Applied Research Centre of Langara College.
+**All work presented here was conducted as part of an applied research initiative at the Applied Research Centre of Langara College.**